TRSTN4/br4nch/docs/functions/set/paint/set.paint.layer.md

 **Guide:**

-> To add the layer paint to a layer you must specify the branch.
-You must also indicate the position(s) of the layer to be painted.
+> To set the layer paint, you must specify the branch.
+You must also indicate the position(s) of the layer.
 >
 > *For more information about positions, head to [positions](../../../guides/positions.md).*
 > *For more information about paint, head to [paint](../../../guides/paint.md).*